-- You will need to make an appointment with your family physician to rule out a communicable condition (such as active tuberculosis).
-If a TB scratch/skin test is required by your physician you will need to go to the Island Health TB Clinic (Victoria) or the nearest Public Health Unit.
-Inform the clinic/unit that you are planning to volunteer at a residential care facility. - The results of your TB screening will need to be documented below and returned to your Manager/Coordinator of Volunteer Resources before you may begin volunteering.
+- You will need to make an appointment with your family physician/health professional to rule out a communicable condition (such as active tuberculosis).
+If a TB scratch/skin test is required, you will need to go to the Island Health TB Clinic (Victoria) or the nearest Public Health Unit.
+Inform the clinic/unit that you are planning to volunteer at a licensed facility. - The results of your TB screening will need to be documented below and returned to your Manager/Coordinator of Volunteer Resources before you may begin volunteering.

-Please note: It is recommended by Health Canada that people who travel to areas of high TB prevalence (e.g., China, India, Pakistan, Bangladesh, Philippines, some countries in South East Asia and Africa) have TB testing before and upon their return through a travel clinic.
+Please note: It is recommended by Health Canada that people who travel to areas of high TB prevalence (e.g., China, India, Pakistan, Bangladesh, Philippines, some countries in South East Asiaand Africa) have TB testing before and upon their return through a travel clinic.